“Dear ADHD” was really hard to write. I’m not used to being this open and discussing my disorder in such detail.

 I wrote “Dear ADHD” to give people a short, small tour of some of the experiences we, with ADHD, have.
 I’m sharing my experiences of emotions and how the world perceives me, that might not be so great.
 I have compensated throughout my life with masking, overachievement, people pleasing or developing a competitive nature.
 All of these were born of anxiety and feeling inadequate vs egomania.
 The compensations have their own negative effect layered on top of the already difficult disorder challenges.

 I wanted to create some awareness of how ADHD & its comorbidities can affect people who have it.
 But I also acknowledge ADHD’s beauty.
 I’m so very grateful for the positive characteristics of it such as creativity, thinking laterally & unconventionally, hyper focus & multitasking.

 “Dear ADHD” has become one of my favourite and most imperfectly perfect songs I’ve created.
 There were other ways to approach the song but it is what I created in those moments.
 I’ve dipped into the well of creativity and it strengthened me.
 I am ready to record the next few songs on the table, keep tuned in!

-This song is a super honest glimpse into my world while I work on complete acceptance and continue to develop skills to navigate successfully.
+This song is a super honest glimpse into my world.
 I really hope you like it and thank you ahead of time for your support!